bertapalahi/ps3/README.md

 # ps3

-In this project we have implemented an interactive main.
+In this project I implemented an interactive main.
 The user will be able to choose between different possibilities.
 The main will be the following:
 [1] Convert codec & video codec comparison.
 [2] Live streaming BBB.mp4, choosing the IP of the broadcast.